Part VI

 Example: you check your watch during a conversation.
 Your intent was time.
 Their nervous system reads distance, and the mind supplies a story: “You are leaving me.”

 Your action is a beam of light.
 Before it lands, it passes through the receiver’s prism: their history and nervous system state.
-What they experience is a composite of Beam and Refraction.
+What they experience is a composite of four things:

-- The Impact: What lands in their system and in the relationship (felt effect, trust shift, tension, rupture).
+• Impact: what lands in their system and in the relationship.

-- The Refraction: The attribution their system adds (for example, “You are attacking me,” “You are abandoning me”).
+• Refraction: the attribution their system adds, such as “You are attacking me” or “You are abandoning me.”

 Diagnosing the Dynamic

 The Ethical Edge: You are responsible for the Beam you sent and the Impact it had.
 You are not responsible for every Refraction—every story, mind-read, or attribution another person’s Prism assigns to your Beam.
-Accountability means owning your behavior and tending rupture without surrendering reality to coercion.
+Accountability means owning your behavior and responding cleanly to rupture without surrendering reality to coercion.
+Sometimes that response is repair; sometimes it is a clearer boundary or the end of contact.

 Sovereignty Note: While you must own your impact, you do not surrender your reality.
 If someone’s Prism refracts your clear “No” into “abandonment,” you honor their feeling, but you do not confess to the crime of abandonment.
 You own the Beam; you witness the Refraction.

-If you tap someone on the shoulder and their Prism translates that touch into a “stab,” you must have compassion for their pain, but you must not confess to holding a knife.
+If you tap someone on the shoulder and their Prism translates that touch into a “stab,” you must have compassion for their pain, but you must not confess to holding a knife you never held.

 To confuse the two is to abandon reality.
 Discernment means distinguishing between: